sunng87/handlebars-rust/README.md

 ```handlebars
 {{hex 16}}
 ```

+By default, handlebars-rust ships [additional helpers](https://github.com/sunng87/handlebars-rust/blob/master/src/helpers/helper_boolean.rs#L5)
+(compared with original js version) that is useful when working with `if`.

 With `script_helper` feature flag enabled, you can also create helpers using [rhai](https://github.com/jonathandturner/rhai) script, just like JavaScript